centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-webservers-iis-restapi.md

 	--mode websites \
         --help
 ```
-You can display all modes that come with the Plugin with the command below:
+You can display all of the modes that come with the Plugin with the command below:

 ```bash